fieldtrip/website/tutorial/natmeg/preprocessing.md

 	       fsample: 250
 	           cfg: [1x1 struct]

 Early on we used **[ft_rejectvisual](/reference/ft_rejectvisual)** to reject trials for the EEG and MEG data separately.
 The consequence of this is that it is likely that we rejected different trials in the EEG and in the MEG data subset.
 To avoid this we can run **[ft_rejectvisual](/reference/ft_rejectvisual)** on the complete dataset while still only using a subset of channels for visualization.
-We can iteratively clean the dataset while looking at a seperate subset of channels on each iteration.
+We can iteratively clean the dataset while looking at a separate subset of channels on each iteration.

 First we will clean the dataset based on the EEG channel